tobiscr/application-connector-manager/README.md

 ## Overview

-The repository contains following projects:
+This repository contains the following projects:

-- **Application Connector Manager** - operator compatible with Lifecycle Manager that manages Application Connector module in Kyma.
+- **Application Connector Manager** - operator compatible with Lifecycle Manager that manages the Application Connector module in Kyma.
-- **Application Connector Module build configuration** to deliver the functionality of Application Connector as a Kyma module
+- **Application Connector Module build configuration** - delivers the functionality of Application Connector as a Kyma module

-> Note: Docker images for Application Connector binaries are build separately from main GitHub [Kyma repository](https://github.com/kyma-project/kyma/)
+> Note: Docker images for Application Connector binaries are built separately from the main GitHub [Kyma repository](https://github.com/kyma-project/kyma/).

 ## How it works

-The Application Connector Module represents a specific version of Application Connector binaries delivered via Kyma release channel.\
+The Application Connector Module represents a specific version of the Application Connector binaries delivered using the Kyma release channel.\
-The configuration of released module is described as a `ModuleTemplate` Custom Resource and delivered as OCI image.\
+The configuration of the released module is described as a ModuleTemplate custom resource (CR) and delivered as an OCI image.\
-It can be installed on Kyma Cluster managed by Moduletemplates operator.
+It can be installed on the Kyma Cluster managed by Template Operator.

-The installed Application Connector module is represented as ApplicationConnector Kubernetes CR.
+The installed Application Connector module is represented as the ApplicationConnector Kubernetes CR.

 ```yaml
 apiVersion: operator.kyma-project.io/v1alpha1